 AMD Ryzen 2 Pinnacle Ridge Release Date

 Update: AMD Ryzen 2 will be coming out in April according to the official AMD announcement.
-The chips will be based on the 12nm process and you can read more about all that here.
-The rest of the story is as follows.
+The chips will be based on the 12nm process.

 This is an unannounced product so we have no news regarding an official release date but looking at the roadmaps that we have and talking to some industry insiders we can narrow down the window from early 2018 to March 2018.
 Multiple sources and reports are claiming that AMD Ryzen 2 Pinnacle Ridge CPUs will be coming out in March 2018.